lfost42/ContactsApp/README.md

 # Guestbook

-A study in object-relational mapping with Entity Framework and PostgreSQL, image services, and CRUD applications.
+A study in image services, and CRUD applications, and object-relational mapping with Entity Framework and PostgreSQL.

 https://lfost42-guestbook.herokuapp.com/